magnoeasy/easybuilder/english.md

 ![image](https://user-images.githubusercontent.com/81401104/117500066-7d578980-af52-11eb-8b9e-78a8bd29e404.png)

-Click on the "Menu" that you created earlier, it will show a list of forms, reports, etc. Select the "X Report".
+Click on the "Menu" that you created earlier, it will show you a list of forms, reports, etc. Select the "X Report".

 ![image](https://user-images.githubusercontent.com/81401104/117500104-8c3e3c00-af52-11eb-9b1d-b2139dfa011b.png)